 Commensurate with qualifications.

-Interested persons must submit an online application at http://www.utm.edu/departments/personnel/employment.php or www.utm.edu and click “Employment” at the bottom of the page.
-Applicant must attach a letter of application, a current vita, a statement of teaching philosophy, an official transcript for the terminal degree.
-In addition, applicants will need to arrange for three original, current letters of reference to be sent independently as hard copies or PDF files to: Dr. Michael Kempf, Search Committee Chair, Department of Biological Sciences, 249 Brehm Hall, 574 University Street, The University of Tennessee at Martin, Martin, TN 38238 or firstname.lastname@example.org.
+Interested persons must submit an online application at http://www.utm.edu/departments/personnel/employment.php.
+Applicant must attach a letter of application, a current vita, a statement of teaching philosophy, and an official transcript for the terminal degree.
+In addition, applicants will need to arrange for three original, current letters of reference to be sent independently as hard copies or PDF files to: Dr. Tom Blanchard, Search Committee Chair, Department of Biological Sciences, 315 Brehm Hall, 574 University Street, The University of Tennessee at Martin, Martin, TN 38238 or email@example.com.
 Incomplete submissions will not be considered.

 The University of Tennessee is an EEO/AA/Title VI/Title IX/Section 504/ADA/ADEA institution in the provision of its education and employment programs and services.
 All qualified applicants will receive equal consideration for employment without regard to race, color, national origin, religion, sex, pregnancy, marital status, sexual orientation, gender identity, age, physical or mental disability, or covered veteran status.